tldr-pages/tldr/pages/sunos/runsvdir.md

 `sudo runsvdir {{path/to/services}}`

-- Start services in seperate sessions:
+- Start services in separate sessions:

 `runsvdir -P {{path/to/services}}`